wware/med-lit-graph/DESIGN_DECISIONS.md

 6. **Document the decision** for future reference

 **Principle**: Choose simplicity and correctness over performance.
 Medical applications require trustworthiness above all else.

----

-## Feedback

-These decisions are not set in stone.
-If you have suggestions or concerns, please:
-- Open a discussion on GitHub
-- Email us at architecture@medgraph.com
-- Join our Discord community

-We welcome constructive feedback and are open to revisiting decisions based on new information.